SiaFoundation/siad/scripts/gitlab-windows-runner/setup/README.md

 - Type Administrator user password to Windows machine to `<userhome>\Documents\gitlab-registration-token.txt` the file should not contain any spaces or newlines.
+- After the installation is finished, this file can be deleted.

 ## Gitlab Runner Setup